Call for submissions 2021

 Staff members and students can submit case studies.
 All submissions will be screened for eligibility by a jury.
 All eligible cases will receive an Open Research Award certificate.

 In addition, three case studies will be selected with a lottery draw.
 The "winning" entries will receive a cash prize of 500 euros to be used to cover research-related costs (conferences, materials, training, etc.) and will be invited to present their case studies as lightning talks during our Open Research event on 28 October 2021 .

 The closing date for applications is 1 September 2021.

 Open Research is the practice of science in such a way that others can collaborate and contribute, where research data, lab notes and other research processes are freely available, under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods (Foster).
 Examples of Open Research practices are, but not limited to:

 Submit individually or as a team

 Submission is open to staff members, PhD students and (Research) Master’s students from all UG faculties and the UMCG, who may submit either as individuals or as teams.
 Application is by means of a case study describing how open practices have - successfully or unsuccessfully - been used in a research context.

 Submitted entries will be screened for eligibility by a jury composed of UG and UMCG staff members.
-The jury then randomly draws three entries among the eligible submissions.
+The organizers then randomly draw three entries among the eligible submissions.
 The drawing of the three case studies takes place at the end of September and will be announced in advance.
-The three participants will be notified by 1 October 2020 and invited to present their case studies as a short talk during the award ceremony on 22 October 2020.

 All eligible case studies will be given public attention through the Open Science Blog.